ArnauMontagud/cobra_cbm_tutorial/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ArnauMontagud/cobra_cbm_tutorial/master?filepath=CBM_tutorial2.ipynb)

 __Note on Binder, as of December 2019:__ Binder session has access to up to 2 GB of RAM.
-Sessions will shut down after 20 minutes of inactivity, though they can run for 12 hours or longer.
+Sessions will shut down after 10 minutes of inactivity, though they can run for up to 6 hours.
 Binder has other [usage guidelines](https://mybinder.readthedocs.io/en/latest/user-guidelines.html), including a limit of 100 simultaneous users for any given repository.